nathanlvt/MetaSpread/docs/source/index.rst

 Welcome to MetaSpread's documentation!
 ======================================

-You can open the search user interface at any time by pressing :guilabel:`/`, or by using the search box on the left.
+You search through the documentation using the user interface at any time by pressing :guilabel:`/`, or by using the search box on the left.

 .. contents::
    :depth: 2